 Between 2011 and July 2014 there has been a significant rise in Forest Monitoring for Action (FORMA) alerts.
 FORMA uses satellite imagery to create up-to-date maps and alerts of tropical forest clearing.
 Most of the alerts that have come from within Yasuni National Park are located beside oil well sites.

 Ultimately, resource withdrawal is not the only contributor to deforestation.
-Drug trafficking, illegal animal poaching, and illegal logging also contribute to the rising rate of deforestation.
-Pamela Martin of Coastal Carolina University, said that the increase in roads winding throughout Yasuni Park is enabling illegal loggers to infiltrate further into the park.
+Drug trafficking, illicit animal poaching, and illicit logging also contribute to the rising rate of deforestation.
+Pamela Martin of Coastal Carolina University, said that the increase in roads winding throughout Yasuni Park is enabling illicit loggers to infiltrate further into the park.
 Such development has more impact than just the loss of trees.
 Indigenous tribes living in isolation in the park, such as the Tagaeri and Taromenane, face exposure to the outside world.
 An indigenous tribe in Peru was already forced out of voluntary-isolation in order to seek medical treatment for influenza.
 The tribe contracted the flu when they were forced out of Peru due to non-indigenous invasion.
 The rainforest is a vital, protective habitat for plants and animals as well as indigenous tribes.

 Timeline of Yasuni Oil Extraction Developments